Add items to your order

 Organic and fair-trade soft drinks made from natural ingredients.
 The company has its own charitable foundation which supports projects in the areas where the fair-trade ingredients are produced.
 Their motto is: Drinking helps.

-The Choice Box Range gives you complete control over what goes in your box.
+Complete control over what goes in your box.
 Select the full contents of your veg box each week using our easy points system.

 Long standing box member Heather Sturman makes these in her kitchen in Over.
 She produces small batches the old-fashioned way.
 Much of the fruit she uses for the jams come from gluts from friends and neighbours.